nguyendv/gentor/README.md

 Markdown files named `_index.md` is our convention for the index page of a directory.

-### Headers in Markdown files
+### Frontmatter in Markdown files
-The header section of each Markdown file allows you to specify the template file.
+The frontmatter section of each Markdown file allows you to specify the template file.
 Template files can be found and editted in the `template` directory.
-All the headers are required at this moment (better default settings will be added in the future).
+All the keys are required at this moment (better default settings will be added in the future).
+The frontmatter uses YAML syntax.

 ```
+---
+draft: True
+title: Page title
+template: base.html
+---

 ```